dsiroky/jsonwriter/README.md

 * No intermediate values storage.

 Unlike generic libraries like https://github.com/nlohmann/json this library provides only serialization.
-The library doesn't do any value copying or memory allocations.
-The output buffer should be either a fixed array or a growing buffer via e.g. a back inserter.
+The output buffer must have a contiguous storage, like `std::vector`.

 ## Dependencies